Aliabbos-Ashurov/spring-multi-cloud-storage-engine/README.md

 # Advanced Multi-Cloud File Storage

-This project demonstrates an advanced-level implementation of a **multi-cloud file storage system** using **Spring Boot **.
+This project demonstrates an advanced-level implementation of a **multi-cloud file storage system** using Spring Context.
 It supports dynamic provider selection (AWS S3, Google Cloud Storage) and incorporates best practices such as asynchronous processing, caching, retries, and observability.

 ---